 Have you ever been convicted of a crime?
-O No O {Yes} (Explain in the space below, use back of form if necessary) ACA §17-8 87-312.
-Criminal background checks. (a) aŗ .)
-Each first-time applicant for a license issued by the Arkansas State Board of Nursing shall oply to the Identification Bureau of the Division of Arkansas State Police for a state and ational criminal background check, to be conducted by the Federal Bureau of Investigation. = e) At the time a person applies to an Arkansas nursing educational program, the program shall otify the applicant in writing of the provisions and requirements of this section. (b) The c fingerprin heck shall conform to the applicable federal standards and shall include the taking of ts. plicant shall sign a release of information to the board and shall be responsible to the Division as State Police for the payment of any fee associated with the criminal background check. completion of the criminal background check, the Identification Bureau of the Division of State Police shall forward to the board all releasable information obtained concerning the urposes of this section, the board shall follow the licensing restrictions based on criminal nder $\S~17\text{-}3\text{-}102$ (f) .)
-The board may issue a nonrenewable temporary permit for licensure to a first-time oplicant pending the results of the criminal background check.
-(2 2) The permit shall be valid for no more than six (6) months. (g) • .)
-Any information received by the board from the Identification Bureau of the Division of rkansas State Police under this section shall not be available for examination except by: (A) The affected applicant for licensure or his or her authorized representative; or (B) The person whose license is subject to revocation or them/their authorized representative.
+No O {Yes} (Explain in the space below, use back of form if necessary) ACA §17- 87-312.
+Criminal background checks. (a) a 1) Each first-time applicant for a license issued by the Arkansas State Board of Nursing shall pply to the Identification Bureau of the Division of Arkansas State Police for a state and lational criminal background check, to be conducted by the Federal Bureau of Investigation. - 2) At the time a person applies to an Arkansas nursing educational program, the program shall otify the applicant in writing of the provisions and requirements of this section. (b) The of fingerpring check shall conform to the applicable federal standards and shall include the taking of nts. oplicant shall sign a release of information to the board and shall be responsible to the Division sas State Police for the payment of any fee associated with the criminal background check. completion of the criminal background check, the Identification Bureau of the Division of State Police shall forward to the board all releasable information obtained concerning the urposes of this section, the board shall follow the licensing restrictions based on criminal under § 17-3-102 (f) - 1) The board may issue a nonrenewable temporary permit for licensure to a first-time pplicant pending the results of the criminal background check.
+(2 2) The permit shall be valid for no more than six (6) months. (g) - 1) Any information received by the board from the Identification Bureau of the Division of arkansas State Police under this section shall not be available for examination except by: (A) The affected applicant for licensure or his or her authorized representative; or (B) The person whose license is subject to revocation or them/their authorized representative.
 (2 2) No record, file, or document shall be removed from the custody of the Division of Arkansas